 Data

-Scalable built-in key-value database with single-digit millisecond response time.
+Highly scalable NoSQL database interface with single-digit millisecond response times.

-package, developers can manage massive collections of complex objects that can be queried on multiple dimensions, sorted, and paginated.
+interface lets developers manage massive collections of complex objects that can be queried on multiple dimensions, sorted, and paginated.
 With single-digit millisecond response times, it provides enough power to cover your most common needs and use cases.

 , set